Encrypting Requests and Decrypting Responses

 Response Example

-For example, a decrypted response to the POST /token/generate request for an email address in the preceding example, may look like this:
+For example, a decrypted response to the POST /token/generate request for an email address might look like this:

 {